abdulbrb/Abdul/index.rst

 Make Money Online with Bitcoin and cryptocurrencies:
 ----------------------
 If you’re looking for legit ways to make money online, this list for you.
-I personally this article list of ways to earn cash from the comfort of your own home.
+I personally use this article list of ways to earn cash from the comfort of my own home.
 Here's a list of legitimate post and articles to make money online fast:

 * `crypto Hyip <https://www.cryptofaucets.org/crypto-hyip-sites/>`_ : Best Crypto Hyip websites.